 Copper Beech Hedge

 Copper beech is not copper coloured until autumn when the leaves turn to a burnt brown colour.
+There are green leaved beech hedges and purple leaved copper beech.
 The leaves stay on the tree until spring when new buds are fit to burst.

 Hints about Copper Beech